Oviya

-Helen Nelson (born 29 April 1991) better known professionally by her stage name Oviya, is an Indian actress who works in the Tamil and Malayalam films also appeared in few Kannada and Telugu films.
+Helen Nelson (born 29 April 1991), better known by her stage name Oviya, is an Indian actress who works in the Tamil and Malayalam films and has also appeared in a few Kannada and Telugu films.
 She made her breakthrough as an actress in Sarkunam's rural romantic comedy Kalavani (2010), before appearing in other films including Pandiraj's Marina (2012), Moodar Koodam (2013) and Madha Yaanai Koottam (2013).
 Oviya has also enjoyed box office success through her roles in Sundar C's Kalakalappu (2012) and the horror comedy Yaamirukka Bayamey (2014).
 In 2017, Oviya appeared on the reality series Bigg Boss Tamil 1.

 Early life

-Oviya was born as Helen Nelson at Thrissur, Kerala.
-She studied at Vimala College, Thrissur.
+Oviya was born as Helen Nelson at Thrissur, Kerala, and studied at Vimala College.

 Career

 Debut in Malayalam cinema (2007–2009)

-Oviya began her career as an actress by portraying supporting roles in Malayalam films, notably working in Kangaroo (2007) and Puthiya Mukham (2009) starring Prithviraj and as one of the lead characters in the college drama Apoorva (2008).
+Oviya began her acting career by portraying supporting roles in Malayalam films, notably working in Kangaroo (2007) and Puthiya Mukham (2009) and as a lead character in the college drama Apoorva (2008).
 Oviya then worked towards completing a BA in Functional English at Vimala College in Thrissur, before director Sargunam approached her for Kalavani (2010).
-Sarkunam cast her in the leading female role after seeing a picture of her online and was convinced that he had found the correct actress to portray the role despite reservations from the producer.
+Sarkunam cast her in the leading female role after seeing a picture of her online and was convinced that he had found the right actress to portray the role despite reservations from the producer.